Cachaça: History

 Sugar production was mostly switched from the Madeira islands to Brazil by the Portuguese in the 16th century.
 In Madeira, aguardente de cana is made by distilling fermented sugar cane juice into liquor, and the pot stills from Madeira were brought to Brazil to make what today is also called cachaça.
 The process dates from 1532, when one of the Portuguese colonists brought the first cuttings of sugar cane to Brazil from Madeira.

-The name Cachaça is legally protected; it can only be produced in Brazil, where, according to 2007 figures, 1500000000 L are consumed annually, compared with 15000000 L outside the country.
-It is typically between 38% and 48% alcohol by volume.
-When homemade, it can be as strong as the distiller wants.
-Up to six grams of sugar per liter may be added.

-Figures from 2003 indicate 1.3 billion liters of cachaça are produced each year; only 1% of this is exported (mainly to Germany).